steves/node-jira/README.md

 ### Create the JIRA client ###

+#### Create a simple JIRA client ####

     JiraApi = require('jira').JiraApi;

     var jira = new JiraApi('https', config.host, config.port, config.user, config.password, '2.0.alpha1');

+#### Need special HTTP settings ####

+In the case of, if some particular settings are needed to sign in like proxy authentication, for example.
+This can be done by passing the HTTP request options as parameter of the jiraApiWithOptions method.

+    const HttpProxyAgent = require("http-proxy-agent");
+    const agent = new HttpProxyAgent("http://proxy");
+    const options = {
+    	    "agent": agent, // proxy setting
+    		rejectUnauthorized: this.strictSSL, // strict ssl option
+    	    headers: {
+    	        "Proxy-Authorization": "Bearer authentication_token", // proxy authentification
+    	        "Authorization": 'Basic ' + Buffer.from(username + ':' + password).toString('base64') // basic authentication
+    	    },
+    	    oauth: { // in the case of oauth instead of basic
+    	    	    consumer_key: oauth.consumer_key,
+    	    	    consumer_secret: oauth.consumer_secret,
+    	    	    token: oauth.access_token,
+    	    	    token_secret: oauth.access_token_secret
+    	    }
+    }
+    JiraApiWithOptions = require('jira').JiraApiWithOptions;

+    var jira = new JiraApiWithOptions('https', 'server.com', '443', '2.0.alpha1', true, 'jira', options);

 ### Find the status of an issue ###